supersimple33/supersimple33/README.md

 ### Hi there 👋

+Here are some of my favorite projects I've been able to contribute too.
+If you'd like to see more explore my history and if you're trying to get into contact with me, feel free to use the email address you can easily find as I try to check it often.

 <!--
 **supersimple33/supersimple33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.